kaitogoto7/kaggle2019womensncaa/README.md

 "results.metrics.df.rds" can be created by running the four process files in order from "1." to "4."

 "gradientBoost50.025.csv" (the competition submission file) can be created by running "8.
 Stage2 submission.Rmd"

-I assumed that all 1st, 2nd and 3rd seed teams will win their first round match because my probabilities are clipped from 0.025 to 0.975 and teams seeded from 1 to 3 has won their first round match 299 out of the last 300 historical matches (i.e. much greater than 0.975 of the time).

 # Glossary of metrics: